 Stay Up to Date with the Latest Happenings

-Tax Benefits, Strong Investment Returns and Competitive Fees for More than 20 Years
+Providing Tax Benefits, Strong Investment Returns and Competitive Fees for More than 20 Years

-Saving for college using ScholarShare 529 is potentially worth thousands of dollars to savers because any growth is tax-free, which can potentially translate to 25 percent more money for higher education.
+Saving for college using ScholarShare 529 is potentially worth thousands of dollars to savers through 100 percent tax-free growth.
 In addition to tax benefits, ScholarShare 529 has a strong track record of investment returns and competitive fees, which helps savers potentially earn higher investment returns — and keep more of those returns — than they would investing in a lower-performing, higher-fee 529 college savings plan.

 About ScholarShare 529